jimmywengzj/SERE-Projet/report.md

 By accessing the challenge page with firefox, we can see a single textbox and a button:
 ![](img/01.PNG)

-After changing the text and clicking the button, the page redirect to itself with the query `?password=[Text entered]`
+After changing the text and clicking the button, the page redirects to itself with the query `?password=[Text entered]`
 ![](img/02.PNG)

-Using the build-in developper tools of the browser, we can see that there are multiple errors in the page, and several functions are not defined:
+Using the built-in developper tools of the browser, we can see that there are multiple errors in the page, and several functions are not defined:
 ![](img/03.PNG)

 We have to look into the html source code which looks like this: